Shooting in Alabama - Orvis Pursell Farms Tour

 Frequently Asked Questions

-The Churchill method involves a low gun position, with the stock tucked under the armpit.
-The shooter mounts the gun with the left hand, pointing with the index finger toward the target, allowing the trigger pull to become instinctive once the gun meets the face.
+The Churchill method involves a low gun position with the stock under the armpit.
+The shooter mounts the gun with their non-trigger hand, points with their index finger, and allows the trigger pull to become instinctive as the gun meets the face, ideal for quick bird flushes.

-What are the recommended chokes and loads for quail hunting?
+What are the recommended chokes and loads for quail hunting with a 28-gauge shotgun?

-For quail hunting with a 28-bore, Cylinder choke in the bottom barrel and Improved Cylinder in the top barrel are preferred.
-Use 3/4 ounce loads of #8 shot, which are effective up to 45-50 yards.
+For quail hunting with a 28-gauge, it's recommended to use Cylinder choke in the bottom barrel (fired first) and Improved Cylinder in the top barrel.
+Loads typically consist of 3/4 ounce of #8 shot, effective up to 45-50 yards.

-A hunting stance is typically narrower than a clay shooting stance, allowing for better rotation and pivoting as birds flush in unpredictable directions, enhancing mobility and reaction.
+A hunting stance is generally narrower than a clay shooting stance, allowing for better body rotation and pivoting as birds flush unpredictably.
+This agility is crucial for reacting quickly to game in natural environments.

 More Hunting & Outdoors Videos You Might Like